Divyasricse/devops/docker.md

 docker inspect <container_name_or_id>

 **Image tags**
+what is image:Lists docker images on the host machine.
-one image can be used by different cointainers
+-one image can be used by different cointainers

-1.docker rum redis
+1.docker run redis
 output :it will give latest version if you want to go with specific version cmd docker run redis:7.4